ClosureTree/closure_tree/README.md

 * ```:order``` used to set up [deterministic ordering](#deterministic-ordering)
 * ```:scope``` restricts root nodes and sibling ordering to specific columns.
 Can be a single symbol or an array of symbols.
 Example: ```scope: :user_id``` or ```scope: [:user_id, :group_id]```.
 This ensures that root nodes and siblings are scoped correctly when reordering.
 See [Ordering Roots](#ordering-roots) for more details.
 * ```:touch``` delegates to the `belongs_to` annotation for the parent, so `touch`ing cascades to all children (the performance of this for deep trees isn't currently optimal).
+* ```:advisory_lock_timeout_seconds``` When set, the advisory lock will raise ```WithAdvisoryLock::FailedToAcquireLock``` if the lock cannot be acquired within the timeout period.
+This helps callers handle timeout scenarios (e.g. retry or fail fast).
+If the option is not specified, the lock is waited for indefinitely until it is acquired.
+See [Lock wait timeouts](https://github.com/ClosureTree/with_advisory_lock?tab=readme-ov-file#lock-wait-timeouts) in the with_advisory_lock gem for details.

 ## Accessing Data